Share the article!

 Your guide to avoiding the biggest freelancing mistakes

-Freelancing is a great way to make money and be your own boss, but the free freelance life doesn't come without its challenges.
+Freelancing is a great way to make money and be your own boss, but the freelance life doesn't come without its challenges.

 Here are the 18 most common mistakes we see new freelancers make, and of course a checklist on how to avoid them.